-The Griswolds would disagree, but I think it’s fun to have family stay over as houseguests during the holidays.
+The Griswolds would disagree, but I think it’s fun to have relatives stay over as houseguests during the holidays.
 I love having the whole family under one roof, enjoying leisurely hot breakfasts together and staying up late to watch movies.
 Just no cousin Eddie.

 I like to have my guest rooms decorated with themes because I’m obnoxious (my themes are cats and travel).
 But in addition to room decoration and upgrades that cost money, there are several last-minute things you can do for free or cheap to make your houseguests feel welcome.

 Note: This article contains affiliate links.
 See my disclosures for details.

 The first thing most houseguests want to do is unpack, to varying degrees.
 Some like to hang everything in a closet, some like to live from a dresser, and others keep almost everything in a suitcase.
 It’s easy to please all three types.

 Empty a few dresser drawers or provide a shelving unit to be used as clothes storage.
 Make space in your closet with extra hangers, and provide an elevated platform where guests can easily access their luggage.
 This could be the top of a low dresser, a flat wooden trunk that can double as seating, or a modern bench.